-Although the process is fairly simple, there are a few rules that should be followed to produce CDs and DVDs with good burns.
+Although the process is fairly simple, there are a few rules that should be followed to produce CDs, DVDs, and Blu-rays, with good burns.
 Note the process of recording digital information on a CD or DVD is often referred to as burning a disc, but recording a disc or writing a disc are equivalent terms.

-Prior to recording a CD or DVD, ensure the disc is free of dust and fingerprints.
+Prior to recording a CD, DVD, or Blu-ray, ensure the disc is free of dust and fingerprints.
 Blow off dust gently with a compressed air duster and remove fingerprints (avoid scratching the disc) prior to recording the media.
 Avoid using scratched or damaged media.
 The last tip when using DVD CD burners is with respect to burn speed.
-Record CDs and DVDs at moderate speed in order to get the best quality burn possible.
-CD-Rs should be recorded at about 8x to 12x and recordable DVDs at 4x to 8x for the best burns.
-For erasable media, aim for the middle of the recommended recording range.
+Record optical discs at moderate speed in order to get the best quality burn possible.
+CD-Rs should be recorded at about 8x to 12x, recordable DVDs at 4x to 8x, and recordable Blu-ray media at 4x for the best burns.
+For erasable media, aim for the middle of the recommended recording speed range.